eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 title: I Wish People Were More Public
 ---

-- intro
 - probably not a popular thing to say
   - nowadays the popular thing to say is we should all be offline and live shitty cottagecore lives and raise chickens and be mindful
 - i wish people were more public
 - i rarely wish the opposite
 - consider this post addressed to you, the reader

+# your writing

 - writing
   - sometimes i read blog post and really resonate with the author's thinking